LePegen/PasswordStore/readme.md

 The user must first pass in the key that will unlock the model.

 ### Decrypt and Encrypt Class
-These classes are used to ,as the name suggests, descrypt and encrypt the data.
+These classes are used to, as the name suggests, decrypts and encrypt the data.

 The users passes in the key from the key derivation class and the model to decrypt/encrypt.
 Then, the user uses the respective method to perform the action desired.
 It will return a encrypted/decrypted model.